Crypto Assets

 Material Changes to the Index

 The procedures for consulting on any proposed material change in this benchmark statement or related methodology and the rationale for such changes are included below.
 This includes a definition of what constitutes a material change and the circumstances in which the Company will notify users of such changes.
 The procedures required regarding proposed material changes provide advance notice with a clear time frame that allows analysis and commenting upon the impact of such proposed material changes.
-Those comments and the Company’s response to those comments are made accessible after consultation with the Oversight Function, except where the originator has requested confidentiality of the comments.
+Those comments and the Company’s response to those comments are made accessible after consultation with the CCO, except where the originator has requested confidentiality of the comments.

 Material Change